11 Min Read

 What Happens If My Pet Does Not Respond To Medication?

-Pets come in all shapes, sizes, and breeds, so treatment will vary from animal to animal, and finding the best treatment plan for your unique pet will take a bit of trial and error.
+Pets come in all shapes, sizes, and breeds, so treatment will vary from animal to animal, and finding the best treatment plan for your unique pet may sometimes take a bit of trial and error.
 For this reason, follow-up consultations are included in your Dutch membership, so you can ensure your pet receives the care they need.
 That said, you can rest easy knowing recommendations are based on science and chosen by veterinary experts.

 For the best results, make sure you’re closely following the treatment plan and administering medication correctly.
 If your pet is not showing signs of improvement after modifications to the treatment plan, your Dutch-affiliated veterinarian may refer you to your nearest vet.